There’s an arms race of sorts now taking place in sports arenas. Hence, the Quad.

 “I guess it’s the t-shirt bomb,” Livera says.
 “Just a big pile of shirts that they put in the center of the court and blow it up.
 Everybody will get t-shirt shrapnel.”

-Correction: The article originally stated that Bill Veeck put a dwarf in the White Sox lineup; Veeck actually put a dwarf in the St. Louis Browns lineup.
+Corrections: The article originally misidentified Wake Forest Coach Skip Prosser as Dave Prosser, and also incorrectly stated that Bill Veeck put a dwarf in the White Sox lineup; Veeck actually put a dwarf in the St. Louis Browns lineup.